“I don’t get it.”

 Because if you work in a marketing department or an ad agency and in your role you present proposed materials to people for feedback or approval, it is your job to defend messages that work.
 If a message would truly have worked, you absolutely, unequivocally should have been able to defend it.
 You should have been able to clearly articulate and demonstrate how and why the message would have worked.

 So the next time you hear “I don’t get it,” or think you’re going to hear it, be ready.
 Know how and why the message you are presenting will succeed.
 And don’t be shy.
-Tell your boss or your client in plain English: You don’t have to get it.
+Tell your boss or your client in plain language: You don’t have to get it.
+Your customer will get it.